bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Is the bFan noisy or disruptive during sleep?

 The bFan is designed to operate quietly, allowing for a peaceful sleep environment.
-Most users report that the gentle airflow is soothing and does not interfere with sleep, making it suitable for light sleepers or those sensitive to noise.
+Most users report that the gentle airflow is soothing and does not interfere with sleep, making it perfect for light sleepers or those sensitive to noise.

 Can the bFan be used with any type of bedding?